vbhayden/kafka-lrs-examples/README.md

 This repo is my own sandbox for learning how to use Kafka and is probably not suitable for production systems (if that wasn't apparent from the "single-node" bit).
-At the moment, only NodeJS and WebSocket examples are present, but, given ADL's use of Django and its vendors' use of Flask, Python examples will also be included later.
+At the moment, only NodeJS and WebSocket examples are present, but other examples will be included later.

 ## Setup
 While these services can be run manually, it's recommended to use Docker and Docker-Compose.
 The docker-compose.yml file is configured